When to plant Chicory in Rice County, MN

 Rice County, Minnesota is in USDA Hardiness Zone 4b.
 The average last spring frost is April 30 and first fall frost is October 7.

-Rice County County sits in USDA Zone 4b.
+Rice County sits in USDA Zone 4b.
 Chicory grows reliably in zones 3a through 10b, so it's a good fit here.

-Can Chicory grow in Rice County County's climate?
+Can Chicory grow in Rice County's climate?

 Your Rice County Garden Planner — Free